When looking for a new home to buy, should I really be concerned about the resale value?

 Should you consider resale value when buying a new home?

 Buying a new home is an exciting time.
-So many possibilities to explore, so many options to consider.
+There are so many possibilities to explore and options to consider.

 For many buyers, a home can be one of the largest purchases in their lives.
 So, you are right on the money to think about your new home as an investment rather than just a purchase.
 Investments are assets that are intended to grow in value over time.